 Bravo, V. (2014).
 Meaning of new technologies for the trasnational communication experiences of Latina migrants in the U.S.East Coast.
-To be presented at the International Communication Association (ICA) annual conference.
+International Communication Association (ICA) annual conference.
 May 22-26.
-Seattle, Washington, Communication Technology Division.
+Seattle, Washington, Communication and Technology Division.

 Bravo, V. (2014).
 Public diplomacy efforts with diaspora communities in the U.S.: Perceptions of Latino diaspora community members.
 International Public Relations Research (IPRRC) conference.
 March 6-8.
 Miami, Florida.